AO-StreetArt/CLyman/README.md

 `./build_deps.sh`

-You will be asked once for your sudo password, and you will be prompted several times to confirm installation of dependency libraries.
+You will be asked once for your sudo password.

 `cd ../CLyman`